 Acclaimed traveling fly angler, Thomas and Thomas fly rods advisor Rebekka Redd is in pursuit of fish all around the world.
 Miss Redd holds nearly 20 years (starting as a kid) of storytelling and fly fishing experience from around the globe.

-She has hosted and directed numerous award winning fishing television shows and filmed with talented fly fishing film makers such as RA Beattie, Jako Lucas and more.
+She has hosted and directed numerous award winning fishing television shows, and has hosted countless fishing television series on the OUTDOOR Channel, World Fishing Network, PBS, WILD TV, Sportsman Channel, she has hosted/ emceed the Fly Fishing Film Tour internationally and filmed with talented fly fishing film makers such as RA Beattie, Jako Lucas and more.

-Aside her ongoing work with Thomas and Thomas, Rebekka works with the prestigious travel company Yellowdog fly fishing adventures , as a travel ambassador along side Oliver white, Jeff Currier, Jako Lucas and Will Flack.
+Aside her ongoing work with Thomas and Thomas Fly Rods, Abel Reels/Ross Reels, Cortland fly Line, Rebekka worked with travel company Yellowdog fly fishing adventures , as a travel ambassador.

-Plus she is sponsored by the world renowned Alumacraft Boats, and is an ambassador for Realtree, Fishpond and more.
+She is sponsored by the world renowned Alumacraft Boats, and is an ambassador for Realtree, Mustad, Pelican, Fishpond and more.

 She owns & operates a non-profit animal rescue, is an active member of her local steelhead association (working in conservation, protection and educating the public on protecting our wild fish) Trout Unlimited, Wild Mustang Foundation, and the Canadian Horse Coalition.
 She is a founding ambassador for the Able Women fly fishing team, and Project Healing Waters Fly Fishing.
 She is CEO and founder of North Shore Women’s Fly Fishing Association (site coming soon).